-J. Veterans and Military Affairs & Office of Accessibility Resources
+I. Veterans and Military Affairs (VMA)

 The Office of Veteran and Military Affairs is located in the Aggie Student V.E.T.S.

-Center at The Oaks (312 N. Dudley Street) and the Office of Accessibility

-Resources is located on the ground floor of Murphy Hall (Suite 01).
-The purpose of these offices are to assist veterans, eligible dependents and students with disabilities in the areas of certification, accommodations, assessment, and adjustment to university life.

-1. Veterans and Veteran Dependents

-The office is responsible for certifying eligible veterans and dependents for their educational benefits.
-It serves as the liaison between the Department of Veteran Affairs and the student using their educational benefits.
-For detailed information about VA educational benefits, contact the university certifying official in the Aggie Student V.E.T.S.
+Center at The Oaks (312 N. Dudley Street).
+The purpose of OVMA is to process VA Educational Benefits for our Student Veterans and Military Affiliated Students to ensure the university and students receive their benefits in a timely manner.
+And also to ensure eligible students understand their educational benefits, provide guidance on procedural requirements, and to certify, register and report enrollments to the Veteran Administration.
+For detailed information about VA Educational Benefits, contact the University Certifying Official in the Aggie Student V.E.T.S.
 Center at the Oaks.
 This office does not handle the North Carolina Veteran Scholarship and/or Tuition Assistance Program.

-2. Office of Accessibility Resources
+J. Office of Accessibility Resources

-The office identifies and makes arrangements necessary for academic accommodations for all students with documented disabilities.
-OVDSS also assists in making other programs, services and activities accessible to persons with disabilities.
-Those who wish to receive accommodations and/or adjustments must register with this office; accommodations are not retroactive.
-All information pertaining to a student's disability is kept confidential, assuring compliance with section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
+The Office of Accessibility Resources at North Carolina Agricultural and Technical State University is to provide, coordinate, and advocate for services, which enable undergraduate and graduate students with documented disabilities to receive equal access to a college education and to all aspects of the university experience.
+Those who wish to receive accommodations must register with this office; accommodations are not retroactive.
+All information pertaining to a student's disability is confidential, assuring compliance with section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 and the Americans with Disabilities Amendment Act of 2010.